mandiant/synfulknock/README.md

 Please see readme files in each directory.

+## Contributions

+This is on-going research.
+If you would like to contribute please email us at:  synfulknock [at] fireeye.com

 ## Speed

 The nmap NSE script is faster than the python script, but requires an additional NSE library (included)<br>